LukasOlivier/portfolio-v2/content/blogs/04-BrandY.md

 A sincere thanks to the entire BrandY team for this unforgettable experience. 🙏🌟

 ## BrandY: A Glimpse into the Future of Education 🎓
 For additional details about the BrandY project, please visit the official website: [https://brandygame.eu/](https://brandygame.eu/).
-Further insights and updates are also available in the corresponding LinkedIn post [here](https://www.linkedin.com/posts/lieven-theys-73167216_howestinternational-howestbedrijfsmanagement-activity-7136776958054428674-11XH?utm_source=share&utm_medium=member_desktop).
+Further insights also available in the corresponding [LinkedIn post](https://www.linkedin.com/posts/lieven-theys-73167216_howestinternational-howestbedrijfsmanagement-activity-7136776958054428674-11XH?utm_source=share&utm_medium=member_desktop).

 <img src="/img/brandy3.webp"/>
 <img src="/img/brandy4.webp"/>